RobinVercammen/meteor-zero-to-hero/readme.md

 ## 06-meteor

 By leveraging the concepts of a single page application we can now create a fully stacked meteo application.

+## 07-overview

+Explore the many different sides of javascript and web development.